fbpx

 Vince Gironda was a renowned bodybuilder, coach, and author.
 He was a co-founder of a supplement company NSP Nutrition and is the person who developed Gironda’s 8×8 training.
 His nickname back in the day was the Iron Guru.

-Gironda’s 8×8 is a method unlike any workout plan you’ve seen before.
+Gironda’s 8×8 is a method, unlike any workout plan you’ve seen before.
 One of the defining features is that you must perform 8 sets of 8 reps on exercises.
 The late Vince Gironda was considered an eccentric bodybuilding coach, but he claimed it was the “honest” workout.
 Vince deemed his method honest because it forces you to use lighter (“humbling”) weights to complete each workout.

 The 8×8 program was designed strictly for aesthetic improvements and is therefore not suited for people interested in maximizing physical abilities: strength, power, and explosiveness.
 Vince used to prescribe his method primarily to people during contest preparation, and many found great success with it, considering how simple it is.

-To apply the method, you must pick a load that’s 60 to 70 percent of your one-rep max (1 RM), preferably on compound exercises like the bench press instead of isolation movements, such as lateral raises.
+To apply the method, you must pick a load that’s 60 to 70% of your one-rep max (1 RM), preferably on compound exercises like the bench press instead of isolation movements, such as lateral raises.
 You must do 8 sets of 8 reps, resting for only 30 seconds.
 The program allows you to do 8×8 on up to four movements per session, but we recommend starting with one to see how the method feels.

 The 8×8 method is good and will get you to work hard to complete all the sets.
-Training with 60 to 70 percent of your max and only doing sets of 8 reps might feel easy, but do that eight times within six to eight minutes on a compound lift to see if that’s the case.
+Training with 60 to 70% of your max and only doing sets of 8 reps might feel easy, but do that eight times within six to eight minutes on a compound lift to see if that’s the case.
 Working out in such a way leads to lots of metabolic stress, burns calories, and improves your endurance (1, 2).

 Hevy – Workout Tracker